 Persons with disabilities who are able to travel on MATBUS are encouraged to do so and can ride for discount fare, which is 75¢.
 To receive discount fare, you must show the driver a Medicare card or Special User Card when you board the bus.
 A 30 day pass is $26 for a person with a Special User Card.

-A Special User Card is given to an individual as certification that they are entitled to certain MAT special transportation services.
-Any conditions that apply to eligibility are also listed on the card.
+A Rider ID Card is given to an individual as certification that they are entitled to certain MAT special transportation services.
+Conditional eligibility is noted on the card.
 The cards are issued by the Transit Offices for the Cities of Fargo and Moorhead.

 Scheduling A Ride